survivejs/webpack-book/manuscript/appendices/02_hmr.md

 ## Conclusion

 HMR is one of those aspects of webpack that makes it attractive for developers and webpack has taken its implementation far.

-To recap:

-* To work, HMR requires both client and server side support.
+To work, HMR requires both client and server side support.
 For this purpose, webpack-dev-server provides both.
 Often you have to implement the client side interface although loaders like *style-loader* implement it for you.
-* It's a good idea to use the `NamedModulesPlugin` during development as that gives you better debug information.